There are many different types of loan out there, which may be useful in a variety of different circumstances.

-Here at Mortgageable, we’ve looked at the challenges that payday loans present when you’re applying for a mortgage, and how, if it’s possible to overcome them.
+Here at Mortgageable, we’ve looked at the challenges that payday loans present when you’re applying for a mortgage, and how, if it’s possible to overcome them, to secure a bad credit mortgage.

 Can I get a mortgage if I’ve had payday loans in the past?